flickerbox-tom/flickrset/README.md

 # Flickrset
 Simple Flickr photoset implementation using jQuery (1, 2 or 3).

-This uses the following Flickr API endpoint to pull in a public set of photos to your page using Javascript.
+This uses the Flickr API endpoint to pull in a `public` album of photos to your page using Javascript.

 ## Installation
 ```html